Spirp/Floaty/README.md

 # Floaty
-A Floating-Point number calculator scriptfor arbitrary precision and range
+A Floating-Point number calculator script for arbitrary precision and range